Old Trapper's Lodge Statues

 Ehn was 84 when he died in 1981.
 His creations were declared a California state cultural landmark four years later.
 Culture, however, rarely stops progress in Southern California.
 Bulldozers arrived to level The Old Trappers Lodge in the late 1980s.
 The statues were imperiled.
 And here's where the story gets murky.

 An even greater mystery surrounds the continued upkeep of the Old Trapper's creations.
 According to a Pierce official, "Every few years we get a letter saying that someone's coming down to repaint the statues."
-The folks at Pierce never bother to ask who; all they care about is that someone else pays the bill.
+The folks at Pierce never ask who.
 "Last time the statues got painted, the trail around the Park needed work as well."
 The college couldn't afford it -- so the mysterious caretakers did it themselves.
 "Did a good job, too."

 The brightly-colored figures are arranged near a large barbeque grill.
 A Mormon does battle with one Indian, while another carries away a scantily clad woman in a scene titled "Kidnap."
 Bizarre faces poke up from the ground.
 A Miner and two Gold Rush gals relax on a rough wooden bench.

-John Ehn would be pleased that his statues have been kept so well, though he'd be frustrated that no one comes to admire the maintenance.
-Most Pierce staffers don't even know that they exist.
-Pierce is a commuter school, so its students are even more oblivious -- the statues are ignored, and have never been draped with toilet paper or disrespectfully dressed in holiday-theme outerwear.
-Perhaps the young people instinctively sense the Dark Force that surrounds these scary totems, and give them a wide berth.
+John Ehn would be pleased that his statues have been kept so well, though he'd be frustrated that few people appreciate their maintenance.
+The statues are mostly ignored.
+Perhaps the young people instinctively sense a Dark Force that surrounds these scary totems, and give them a wide berth.